• Skip to primary navigation

 • ⅛ teaspoon ground nutmeg

-• 1/16 teaspoon ground cinnamon
+• ⅛ teaspoon ground cinnamon

 • ⅛ teaspoon kosher salt

-• 2 teaspoon minced chives
+• 2 teaspoons minced chives

 Instructions

-• Spiralize both the sweet potato and apple.
 When spiralizing the apple, attach the apple onto the coring blade where the apple core is.
 Alternatively, core the apple using an apple corer.
 Toss the apple spirals with lemon juice.

-• Melt the butter in a medium sauté pan over medium heat and heat until the butter browns.
-Stir in the oil, add the potato spirals and carefully toss to coat, using a large metal spoon or tongs.
+Add the sweet potato spirals and carefully toss to coat, using a large metal spoon or tongs.
 Continue to turn every minute or so for 5 minutes.

 • Add the apple spirals and orange juice.
 Cook for another 5 minutes or until both the potato and apple is 'al dente'.